CitrineInformatics/gemd-docs/docs/high-level-overview.md

 GEMD stores data via interconnected Data Objects, representing Specs and Runs of Materials, Processing steps, Measurements, and Ingredient information.
 This format is graphical rather than tabular.
-It will support a JSON-based serialization, like the [PIF](http://citrineinformatics.github.io/pif-documentation/), but with links as references rather than nested objects (i.e. subsystems).
+It will support a JSON-based serialization, like the [PIF](http://citrineinformatics.github.io/pif-documentation/), but with links as references rather than nested objects (i.e., subsystems).
 Conversely, there are many new ideas that exist in GEMD that are not captured by the PIF, including:

 * Process history and process order, including the input materials to process steps